-- If you are expected to be released quickly, you might get to wear your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If you are expected to be released quickly, you might get to wear your own clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us how it happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that could help other people that get arrested make it through jail intake?

 Click here to comment

 Once bail has been posted, you will be discharged from jail.
 The discharge process may take anywhere from 15 minutes to many hours.
 In simple terms, the faster bail is posted, the sooner you will get released.
 Also, it will depend on whether you’ve got a bond amount or if a judge still needs to determine how much to set your bail at.
 For minor offenses, you will simply be booked and get released without having to post bail.
 If you have served a sentence in jail and are given a release date, you should expect to get discharged that morning.